Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Results

 \subsection{Structural change and employment growth, wage inequality, and functional distribution of income}

-In this section we report the results of the estimation of equation \ref{eq:model} using the different outcome variables for employment growth, wage inequality and functional distribution of income.
-It should borne in mind that, at the present stage, the results presented below aim exclusively at describe the correlation between structural change and the outcome variables, without any implication for their causal relationships.
+In this section we report the results of the estimation of Equation \ref{eq:model} using the different outcome variables for employment growth, wage inequality and functional distribution of income.
+It should borne in mind that the results presented below aim exclusively at describing the correlation between structural change and the outcome variables, without any implication for their causal relationships.

-Table \ref{tab:reg_empgrowth} summarises the relationship between structural change ($between$) and employment growth.
-Looking at columns (1) and (4), the between component of the LWF structural decomposition shows a negative correlation with employment growth at the country level.
+Table \ref{tab:reg_empgrowth} summarises the relationship between structural change (the variable \textit{Between} in the table) and employment growth.
+Looking at columns (1) and (4), the between-component of the LWF structural decomposition shows a negative correlation with employment growth at the country level.
 This indicates that when countries experience a labour flow from low- to high-complexity industries, they also experience slower rates of employment growth.
-This finding seems to corroborate the hypothesis that high-complexity industries contribute less to aggregate employment, due to their higher levels of knowledge intensity, and lower labour-intensity, as they require fewer (and likely more skilled) workers.
-It is worth mentioning that neither the within component of the variation in LWF (column 2), nor the sum of both components (column 3) do not show any significant correlation with employment growth, highlighting the importance of structural change in explaining outcomes related to the creation of employment.
-The coefficient on the between component remains significant also when the within component is also included in the regression.
+This finding seems to corroborate the hypothesis that high-complexity industries contribute less to aggregate employment growth, due to their higher levels of knowledge intensity, and lower labour intensity, as they require fewer (and likely more skilled) workers.
+It is worth mentioning that neither the within-component of the variation in LWF (column 2), nor the sum of both components (column 3) shows any significant correlation with employment growth, highlighting the importance of structural change in explaining outcomes related to the creation of employment.
+The coefficient on the between-component remains significant also when the within-component is also included in the regression.